 Try these 14 life hacks to beat the bloat and relieve other PMS symptoms too.

 1. Pick up the pace

 Walk, ride a bike, or just dance around your bedroom for 30 minutes a day.
-Exercise that gets your heart pumping can improve PMS symptoms like fatigue, poor concentration, and depression, The trick to a more comfortable pre-period period is to do aerobic exercises on most days of the week throughout the month.
+Exercise that gets your heart pumping can improve PMS symptoms like fatigue, poor concentration, and depression,

 2. Sleep tight

 PMS can throw your sleep cycle out of whack.
 Whether you toss and turn at night or sleep all day, any disruption to your sleep pattern can make you feel even moodier than usual.